davidwong001/Consumer-Behavior-Analysis/README.md

 FROM [marketing_campaign]
 ```

-### #0b Try and figure out the current date of the data.
+### #0b Figure out a hypothetical date of when the data was last recorded.
+- As I worked on this project, I found out I needed a specific date and because the dataset is a little limited on context, I had to find a way to get a hypothetical current date.
 - I've decided to add the days since their last purchase to their first registration date.
-- 2014-10-04 is the most current date and hypothetically, I can add a buffer, but I will choose this date to make it simple.
+- 2014-10-04 is the most current date and I can technically add a buffer, but I chose this date for simplicity.
 ```sql
 SELECT [ID]
       ,[Year_Birth]